CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 ### Exercise 5 : Compliance Manager

 This exercise will let you explore the features of the Compliance Manager and Customer LockBox.

 ### Task 1 : Explore Compliance Manager

 Compliance Manager measures your progress in completing actions that help reduce risks around data protection and regulatory standards.

+In this task, you will explore Microsoft Compliance Manager.

 1. In the **admin center**, from the navigation menu, scroll down to  **Admin centers** and select **Compliance**, the Microsoft 365 Compliance center overview page will appear.